espressif/vscode-esp-idf-extension/docs/tutorial/code_coverage.md

   <img src="../../media/tutorials/coverage/gcov_example.png" alt="GCov example" height="500">
 </p>

 3. Now select a container directory where to copy the example project.
-For example, if the user choose `/Users/myUser/someFolder` the resulting folder will be `/Users/myUser/someFolder/gcov`.
+For example, if you choose `/Users/myUser/someFolder` the resulting folder will be `/Users/myUser/someFolder/gcov`.
 This new project directory will be created and opened in Visual Studio Code.

-4. First the user should select an Espressif target (esp32, esp32s2, etc.) with the **ESP-IDF: Set Espressif Device Target** command.
+4. First you should select an Espressif target (esp32, esp32s2, etc.) with the **ESP-IDF: Set Espressif Device Target** command.
 Default is `esp32` and the one used in this tutorial.

-5. Next configure your sdkconfig project with the **ESP-IDF: Configure Project SDKConfig for Coverage** command or by yourself using the **ESP-IDF: SDK Configuration Editor** command (<kbd>CTRL</kbd> <kbd>E</kbd> <kbd>G</kbd> keyboard shortcut ) where the user can modify the ESP-IDF project settings.
+5. Next configure your sdkconfig project with the **ESP-IDF: Configure Project SDKConfig for Coverage** command or by yourself using the **ESP-IDF: SDK Configuration Editor** command (<kbd>CTRL</kbd> <kbd>E</kbd> <kbd>G</kbd> keyboard shortcut ) where you can modify the ESP-IDF project settings.
 After all changes are made, click save and close this window.

 <p>
   <img src="../../media/tutorials/basic_use/gui_menuconfig.png" alt="GUI Menuconfig" height="500">